Security and Serenity: Iceland's Remarkable Crime Rate

 So what is the most common crime in Iceland?

 Traffic offenses!
 Honestly, we can thank the tourists for this one.
-Speeding is the most common ticket dished out by Icelandic Police Officers.
-As well as accidents on the road.
+Speeding and accidents on the road are the most common tickets dished out by Icelandic Police Officers.

 The general speed limit is about 15-30 MPH in busier areas and 55 MPH on other roads.
 Be sure to pay attention to the speed limit signs.
 Tickets in Iceland are expensive.